MessedUpProjects/MessedUpProjects.github.io/_posts/2023-07-10-My-time-at-Roboteam.md

 ![Desktop View](/assets/2023-07-10-My-time-at-Roboteam/crate2.jpg){: width="972" height="589" }
 _This is how all fo them look like after putting on stickers (plus a lot o mess in workshop)_

+>This paper descitbes our robot and changes that happened during our year: <https://ssl.robocup.org/wp-content/uploads/2023/02/2023_ETDP_RoboTeam_Twente.pdf>
+{: .prompt-info }

 >RoboTeam Twente website: <https://roboteamtwente.nl/>
 {: .prompt-info }